sauce-archives/isign/docs/applecerts.rst

 The ``applecerts.pem`` file can be constructed by these steps.
 In theory you can export them from Keychain Access, too, but here's a procedure that doesn't involve an Apple machine.
-This worked for us in May 2015:
+This worked for us in June 2016:

 .. code:: bash